araobp/ultrasonic-communication/README.md

 ### Two kinds of noises

+I observed two kinds of noises in a room:

 - Constant noises at specific frequencies: noises from motors/inverters???
 - Bursty noises in a short period: cough, folding paper etc.

-I think Chirp modulation might be suitable for ultrasonic communications in a noisy environment.
+I _guess_ Chirp modulation might be suitable for ultrasonic communications in a noisy environment.
+No proof yet.

 ### Chirp modulation